 When given the task to protect an inventor's idea, law firms require to defend the client as the first person to create IP for that.

-Blockchain based solutions can eradicate ownership and ideation issues by allowing organizations and individuals to identify and validate their innovation and keep a safe record within a blockchain.
+Blockchain-based solutions can eradicate ownership issues.
+They allow organizations and individuals to identify and validate their innovation and keep a safe record within a blockchain.

-Blockchain based applications can provide an accurate ownership record of IP assets.
-With such an application, the industry can improve on being more effective in interrogating, rather than using existing methods available.
-Any complications surrounding who was the first to develop an idea could easily be determined through a blockchain based application.
+Blockchain-based applications can provide an accurate ownership record of IP assets.
+With such applications, the IP industry can improve on being more effective in interrogating, rather than using existing methods available.
+A blockchain-based application can effectively remove any complications surrounding who was the first to develop an idea.

-Also, licensing agreements could be created digitally and recorded safely via Blockchain itself.
+Also, users can create licensing agreements digitally and record them safely via the blockchain itself.

 The widespread adoption of blockchain could bring transformative changes in the processes of IP firms.
 Though, the process of blockchain adoption is complex and will take time.

-Early adoption of Blockchain in IP would likely mean company-wide blockchains to allow inventors residing in different countries to collaborate more efficiently.
-Researchers around the world could collectively cooperate for a company, bolstering each other by appending other’s work via a blockchain application.
+Early adoption of blockchain in intellectual property law would likely mean company-wide blockchains to allow inventors to collaborate more efficiently.
+Researchers around the world could collectively cooperate for a company, bolstering each other by appending others' work via a blockchain application.